IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Sharkvern's HP increased to 120000, body segments now take 25% (Tail 0%) reduced damage to peircing weapons, and no reduction to true melee projectiles (IE yoyos, spears), various changes have happened to the fight, and various balance changes as well

 -Sharkvern and their storm effects can no longer drown an underground player

+-Dank Slimes now explode akin to orge spit on death, granting the new debuff mentioned above

+-Draken's Dialog has been moved around to help give players instructions, also a new interaction has been added after you become close friends

 -Supreme Pinky, a few moves: now uses a Nova and Ring attack instead of rockets in phase 1, and the scythe attack in the final phase of Pinky Singularity has been replaced with the new Ring attack, and Radiation continues into phase 2